HE (Degree Level)

 Successful completion of level 2 in Counselling Skills Course.

 Your progress and development is monitored through tutor, peer and self assessment and specific assignments.
 You will complete at least 100 hours placement work and receive at least 25 hours supervision for this work.
 You will also engage in 40 hours of personal therapy in the life of the course.

-Foundation Degree in Person-Centred Counselling validated by the University of Brighton.
+Foundation Degree in Person-Centred Counselling validated by the University of east Anglia, subject to validation.

 This Person-Centred Counselling course is accredited by the British Association for Counselling and Psychotherapy (BACP).

 Many students choose to stay with us to gain the BSc Person Centred Counselling (Top-up) degree, which is available as a one-year full time, or two year part time.